OpenPecha-dev/Requests/.github/ISSUE_TEMPLATE/RFC.md

 *Include all the infrastructure required for running the task, such as S3 bucket, EC2 server, etc.*

 ## Design Illustrations
-*Include all the pictorial representation of your implementation, such as flowchart, ER diagram, etc.*
+*Include all the pictorial representations of your implementation, such as flowchart, ER diagram, etc.*

 ## Justification
 *Add justification for the strategies you have proposed above.*